bodaro/riveroad/house.md

 ##### Dogs

-* For Airbnb and guest dogs: Dogs are $20 per dog per night.
+* For Airbnb and ski cabin guest dogs: Dogs are $20 per dog per night.
+* Guest dogs are generally discouraged, however, we do understand that occasionally a situation warrants inviting a guest dog.
 * Do not allow your dogs to wander off the property,
   * Even though many neighbor dogs come to this property, nonetheless, make sure to pick up any of _your_ dog's poops.
+  * It is suggested that dog owners continually monitor the property/driveway for poop.
+Please be mindful all dog owners share this task.
   * Be especially careful that your dogs do not poop on the neighbor's property.
   * I realize that other neighborhood dogs will poop on the property, but that is no excuse for you to not pick up your dog's poops.
 * You must crate your dog if you leave it alone in the house.
 There are no exceptions here.
-  * Beginning 2020 I will have a crate available in the garage
+  * Any crated dog must not make noise or bark in distress, as this is unreasonable in shared space.
   * In the past, dogs were left alone in a strange house (in the woods).
 Invariably they destroy something trying to espace.
   * Typically they will scratch the doors, trim around the doors and doorjams.
-  * The cleaners will inspect closly for any damage and you will be responsible for re-sanding and staining the door and trim
+  * The cleaners will inspect closely for any damage and you will be responsible for re-sanding and staining the door and trim
   * In the past dogs have also ripped up the kitchen floor (you will see the result of that when you enter the house).
 I don't appreciate this.
+* Guest dogs must have an agreeable temperament that aligns well with other dogs, there are typically member dogs who are at the house.
+* Dog capacity for any time is 3 dogs.
+This means that if all three member dogs are on property then there is no space for guest dogs.
+* Guest dogs must be on the schedule, and the ski lease member and/or their owner must coordinate their stay with member dog’s owners that are on the calendar for said stay.
+* If any dog destroys property the member will be liable for damages.
+* It is preferred that all dogs coming to the house are no longer in the puppy stage of life, as puppies tend to have more behavior challenges.

 ##### Lost and Found (for Airbnb)